 The road reserve is the Council owned land on a length from one property boundary to the opposite property boundary on a road.
 On State Roads, Council only maintains the road verge from the back of gutter to the property boundary.

-A road reserve can include nature strips, driveways, footpaths, kerb and gutters, and the road pavement.
+A road reserve like in Figure 1 can include nature strips, driveways, footpaths, kerb and gutters, and the road pavement.